Kitware/VTK-m/docs/changelog/NewFitlerInterface.md

 An overhaul of the Filter interface is undergoing.
 This refactoring effort will address many problems we faced in the old design.
-The most important one is to remove the requirement to compiler every single Filter users with a Device Compiler.
+The most important one is to remove the requirement to compile every single Filter users with a Device Compiler.
 This is addressed by removing C++ template (and CRTP) from Filter and is subclasses.
 A new non-templated NewFilter class is added with many old templated public interface removed.